The Ultimate Guide To Penetration Testing

 1. Planning and reconnaissance

-In this foundational phase, testers collaborate with your team to define the scope of the test and identify potential vulnerabilities.
+In this foundational phase, the penetration testing team collaborates with your team to define the scope of the test and identify potential vulnerabilities.
 Reconnaissance involves both passive (without direct engagement) and active (direct interaction with the system) information gathering.
 Key objectives include identifying weak points such as open ports, outdated software, or exposed services.

 The Missing Link’s experience in this phase ensures all potential weak points are identified, laying a solid foundation for the next stages of the test.